WeblateOrg/weblate/docs/install.rst

 Installation
 ------------

-Install all required components (see above), adjust settings.py and then run ./manage.py syncdb to create database structure.
+Install all required components (see above), adjust :file:`settings.py` and then run :program:`./manage.py syncdb` to create database structure.
 Now you should be able to create translation projects using admin interface.
-You probably also want to run ./manage.py setuplang to get default list of languages.
+You probably also want to run :program:`./manage.py setuplang` to get default list of languages.

-As setup of translation project includes fetching Git repositories, you might want to preseed these, repos are stored in path defined by GIT_ROOT in settings.py in <project>/<subproject> directories.
+As setup of translation project includes fetching Git repositories, you might want to preseed these, repos are stored in path defined by GIT_ROOT in :file:`settings.py` in :file:`<project>/<subproject>` directories.